jadesenberg/react-middleware/README.md

-# Updated React Redux template
+# React-redux app using middleware

 Personal use only